 UPDATED: JULY 10, 2020

 I have a TON of old kids clothes (not to mention the piles of my own clothes from 5 years ago that I’m holding on to just in case I ever lose those 15 pounds!).

 I’ve got old clothes packed away in boxes, crammed into closet corners, hiding in my trunk waiting to be dropped off at Goodwill.
 Coming out of my ears, it seems.
 But I guess that’s what happens when you have two growing kids that need a new wardrobe twice a year.

 So, what do you do with all of those useless clothes after your kids have outgrown them, and assuming that you’re done having babies and don’t want to save them for hand-me-downs?
 I’ve got lots of great options that you probably haven’t even considered!

 *This post contains affiliate links, which means I may earn a small commission at no additional cost to you.
-I only recommend products I use and trust.
 Read my full disclosure policy here.

-For true consignment stores, collect your clean, gently-used clothes and take them in.
-An associate will look through the clothes and let you know what items they will put on their sales floor.
-Then, once your item sells you will be paid a set percentage of the sale.
-Be sure to call the stores first for their specific consignment policies, as some only accept certain items throughout the year and others require that your clothes be brought in on hangers.
+If you choose to sell old clothes at consignment stores, just be sure to call the stores first for their specific consignment policies, as some only accept certain items throughout the year and others require that your clothes be brought in on hangers.